joinpursuit/Pursuit-Core-iOS/units/unit01/lesson-17-structs-and-classes/README.md

 - Function types (e.g (String, Int) -> Void)
 </details>

-We saw yesterday that an Enum gives us more flexibility and customization.
-But what if the Swift types we've seen so far don't do what we need them to?
+We saw that an Enum gives us more flexibility and customization.
+But what if the Swift types we've seen so far is not sufficient for our custom application?

-We can make *new* types that do whatever we want!
+We can create *custom* types!

 By using Classes and Structs, we can define new types that can hold any information we want and can be manipulated as we choose.

 We call Classes and Structs *Objects* and when programming with them, we talk about *Object Oriented Programming* (OOP).

-From the Apple documentation:
+**Structures and classes**
+Structures and classes are general-purpose, flexible constructs that become the building blocks of your program’s code.
+You define properties and methods to add functionality to your structures and classes using the same syntax you use to define constants, variables, and functions.

+Unlike other programming languages, Swift doesn’t require you to create separate interface and implementation files for custom structures and classes.
+In Swift, you define a structure or class in a single file, and the external interface to that class or structure is automatically made available for other code to use.

-> An instance of a class is traditionally known as an object.
-However, Swift classes and structures are much closer in functionality than in other languages, and much of this chapter describes functionality that can apply to instances of either a class or a structure type.
+>An instance of a class is traditionally known as an object.
+However, Swift structures and classes are much closer in functionality than in other languages, and much of this chapter describes functionality that applies to instances of either a class or a structure type.
 Because of this, the more general term instance is used.

 ### 2. Definition Syntax